xayvong/AvaloniaMusicStoreFSharp/README.md

 # Album Service

-When it comes to creating the album model, and implenting the iTunes search library I really struggled with this section since I'm still a beginner when it comes to Asynchronous programming.
+When it comes to creating the album model, and implementing the iTunes search library I really struggled with this section since I'm still a beginner when it comes to Asynchronous programming.
 I eventually started getting comfortable with it and figured out how to use F# async tasks.
 Here's how I did it!

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/68626b6a-e85f-499f-a68f-dc5824438eaa)